-Note: SeeClickFix is migrating over to utilizing CivicPlus Single Sign-On with identity providers (IdPs).
-The Security Assertion Markup Language (SAML) integration discussed below has been deprecated for SeeClickFix.
-For information on CivicPlus single sign-on, check out this article on Custom IdP.
+Note: SeeClickFix (now Citizen Relationship Management) is migrating over to utilizing CivicPlus Single Sign-On with identity providers (IdPs).
+The Security Assertion Markup Language (SAML) integration discussed below has been deprecated for SeeClickFix (Citizen Relationship Management).
+For information on CivicPlus Single Sign-On, check out the Custom Identity Providers (IdP) article.

 Requirements for Configuring SAML Single Sign-On